-First Night Posters are for sale at Crafters Gallery, the Bouchard Art Gallery in the Post Office, the Hilton Gift Shop, the City Center Merchandise table and Saratoga Arts.
+First Night Posters are for sale after December 1st at Crafters Gallery, the Bouchard Art Gallery in the Post Office, the Hilton Gift Shop, and Saratoga Arts.
 Posters with art by Sharon Bolton are $15 for the small size and $20 for the large size.
+You can purchase posters from previous years at Saratoga Arts: $5 for the small size and $10 for the large size.

 Saratoga Arts Presents...